cboard-org/ccboard/README.md

 B) If is necessary, install cocoapods using `sudo gem install cocoapods`.

+### If run the app in the simulator is needed:

+Some plugins cause conflict to run Cboard on an IOS simulator.
+Only in order to test the app delete cordova-plugin-iosrtc with `cordova plugin rm cordova-plugin-iosrtc`. **Pay attention to don't preserve these changes after the test.**

 C) Follow these setup steps in order:

 1. Complete all steps from the "Before setup" section above